sutharsang631/bollyhood-movie-analysis/README.md

 8. Checking with input from user and get the ouput(MALE AND FEMALE mention  centrality  INPUT AND OUTPUT.ipynb)
 9. Comparision between two gender stereotypes like mentions centrolity, adjective

+#Gender bias link
+Input plot script from the user and to find the Gender bias presence and the count of the gender in the given passage.

 # Output
   we need mention_centrality, total_centrality, average_centrality as input and get count as output